nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 *  `edit 2 n/Betty tg/` Edits the name of the 2nd student to be `Betty` and clears her telegram handle.

 ### <span id='feature-find'> Locating students by keyword: `find` <span>

-Finds students whose details contain any of the given keywords.
+Finds students whose details include any of the specified keywords.
-You can find the student even if the keywords **matches partially**.
+You can find a student even if the keywords **match only partially**.

 Format: `find KEYWORD [MORE_KEYWORDS]`

-> ℹ️ **Information**
+> ℹ️ **Information:**
 > * The search is case-insensitive. e.g `hans` will match `Hans`
 > * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 > * Only the student's name is searched.